 Maceration and Aging

 Orange wines are aged in wooden drums or barrels, amphorae that close with beeswax, and are buried in the ground to the brim with concrete eggs, ceramic, or clay pots of various sizes.
 Each material adds unique features to the wine.
 Wines are grown in wood sooner become more elegant than those worn in amphorae, which, in turn, have a specific taste (somewhat austere) because of the clay.
 I remember tasting one Georgia wine (the cradle of winemaking and the homeland of almost all grape varieties) from their indigenous grapes, aged for years in amphorae (they are called qvevri), and I can still smell that specific taste.
 And you would believe me because I felt like I bit the quince.
 This wine will be ready for consumption after 20 years of aging; only then will it become elegant and rounded.
 The possibilities are endless, but one thing is for sure – each such wine has a specific character.
 I immediately visualize them – they are amber and literally look like old liquid gold in a glass.
-They detect intensely, sometimes sweet, scents on the nose but are completely dry.
+They detect intense, sometimes sweet, scents on the nose but are completely dry.
 They have a rich and velvety taste in the mouth, reflecting the terroir they come from.
 They are simply looking for another glass!

 People of the Fourth Color of the Wine

 Orange wines are a niche in terms of the market and their lovers.
 First of all, vinification is a long and expensive sport, so it will never become mainstream.
 Furthermore, the number of lovers of such wines is growing (and these people are forever lost to fresh white wines).

 What fascinates me is that you can testify that the characteristics of the wines match the personalities of their winemakers.
 Incredible, but true!

 How to Enjoy This Type of Wine?

 You need to drink, drink, drink!
 The more wine you drink, the more you will understand – about the grape variety, the process of making wine, particular philosophies, different styles, winemakers, about life in general.